YifeiLong/Modern-Artificial-Intelligence/Project5/README.md

 ## Repository Structure

-I select some important file for detailed description.
+I select some important files for detailed description.

 ```
 .